inexorabletash/font-table-access/README.md

 ### Goals

-A successful API should enable:
+A successful API should:

- * Access to all [browser-allowed font tables](https://chromium.googlesource.com/external/ots/+/master/docs/DesignDoc.md) (may vary per browser)
+ * Enable access to all [browser-allowed font tables](https://chromium.googlesource.com/external/ots/+/master/docs/DesignDoc.md) (may vary per browser)
- * Re-use of Web Font types and interfaces to the greatest extent possible
+ * Re-use Web Font types and interfaces to the greatest extent possible
  * Restrict access to local font data to Secure Contexts
- * Availability from Workers
+ * Be availabile from Workers
+ * Enable a memory efficient implementation, avoiding leaks and copies by design

 #### Possible/Future Goals

- * Registration of new font families via the Tables API (extensibility)
  * Access to font tables for web (network-loaded) fonts

 ### Non-goals

 These APIs will not try to:

  * Fully describe how font loading works within the web platform.
 Fonts are a complex topic and Web Font loading implicates aspects of layout and style recalculation which are not at this time pluggable.
-As this design isn't addressing those aspects, we will not describe font application or CSS recalculation semantics
+As this design isn't addressing those aspects, we will not describe font application or CSS recalculation semantics.
- * Describe or provide full access to an existing WOFF/TTF/PS parser
+ * Describe or provide full access to an existing WOFF/TTF/PS parser.
+ * Provide access to the underlying WOFF/TTF/PS font files or describe their locations on disk.
+ * Provide a guarantee that the set of available tables or their content matches the font on disk byte to byte.
- * Normalize differences in resulting font tables across implementations (see previous point).
-The resulting font families, variations, and tables that will be exposed will have been processed by browser-provided parsers, but we will not describe or constrain them.
+ * Normalize differences in processed font tables across browser implementations.
+The font tables that will be exposed will have been processed by browser-provided parsers, but we will not describe or constrain them.
 For instance, if a library like [OTS](https://chromium.googlesource.com/external/ots/+/master/docs/DesignDoc.md) reduces the available information for a font, this spec will not require implementations to do more than they already would or provide alternative ways of getting such information back from the source font files.
- * Provide raw access to the raw bytes of underlying WOFF/TTF/PS font files or describe their locations on disk
- * Standardize font family detection or grouping

 ## Key scenarios